BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-fast-apis-with-fastapi.md

 ### SADC and Palaeosaurus

 The first projects to use FastAPI were the Palaeosaurus and [SADC Groundwater Literature Archive](http://sadc-gla.org/SADC/) APIs.
-Here's how easy it is to create an end-point and JSON response:
+Here's how easy it is to create a single end-point and JSON response:

 ```python
 from enum import Enum